ApaxPhoenix/CrawlPy/README.md

 - **Cookie Management**: Handle sessions and authentication seamlessly
 - **Proxy Support**: Use proxies to stay anonymous and access geo-restricted content
 - **Custom Headers**: Configure request headers for enhanced control and customization
-- **Event System**: React to crawler events in real-time
+- **Event System**: React to crawler events in real-time with simple decorators
+- **Chainable API**: Build your crawler with fluent, chainable methods
 - **Middleware Hooks**: Customize request/response processing
-- **Authentication Handlers**: Built-in support for common authentication methods
+- **Simplified Authentication**: Built-in support for common authentication methods

 ## Basic Usage
 Here are some examples to demonstrate how you can use CrawlPy for various tasks.